PoCInnovation/Workshops/software/28.Gin/README.md

 You've had a glimpse of `models`, now its time to dive into it!
 We won't use a real database here but rather a simple json file to mock a database.
-> The configuration would have been too long to explain and to do here, but it's surely a great bonus idea when you've completed this workshop :rocket:
+> The configuration would have been too long to explain and to do here, but it's surely a great bonus idea when you've completed this workshop 🚀

 You should already have a few items in the `database.json` file given in the boilerplate, so let's implement the following endpoints: